MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/file-sharing.md

 - .xlsx
 - .txt

 They can upload files and images from their local device or OneDrive.
-In order for technicians to open and access these different file types, they will need the corresponding app that supports the file type.
+Once the files and/or images are shared, it will be accessible in your [OneDrive account](https://onedrive.live.com/about/signin/) in the Files > RemoteAssistMobile folder.
+Also, once the user selects and opens a file or image, it will be downloaded to your local device's Downloads folder.
+In order for technicians to open and access these different file types, they will need the corresponding app that supports the file type, but some in-app previews may be available, depending on the file type and size.

 If you're a Dynamics 365 Field Service customer, the files shared during your Remote Assist mobile call can be linked to your work order.
 For more information, visit this article on [Field Service integration](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/mobile-app/fs-integration).